helloserve/adventofcode/2017/readme.md

 > mocha tests --recursive
 ```

-Replace `tests` with the required pattern to test only a particular day.
+~Replace `tests` with the required pattern to test only a particular day~ <- this doesn't seem to work, actually.